Notes

 Slalom

-The idea is to use short, choppy steps to go around two lines of cones, alternating sides.
+The idea is to use short, choppy steps to slalom around two lines of cones.
 Your hips are always pointing up/forward, so there will be some element of overlapping steps (even if they’re not fully over your other foot).
 Your feet should go above the top cones and below the bottom cones; the grey line is between the lines because your center of balance should stay somewhere between the lines.
-The better you get at the drill, the less your head moves forward and backward.
+The better you get at the drill, the less your head moves forward and backward, and the more you can look up and see/sense the cones at the bottom of your vision.

 I generally set up the cones in each line 2 yards from each other and the lines about 2.5 yards away from each other.
 This distance is intended to work on short/quick directional changes.
-The ideal stride length with that setup is 3-4 steps between each cone (not including the plant to change direction).
+With that setup, the ideal is 3-4 steps between each cone (not including the plant to change direction).
 This drill works on situations where you have to change directions multiple times in a small space, and part of that is keeping your feet in contact with the ground as much as possible: you can’t change direction when your plant foot is in the air.

 The closer the cones are left/right, the more you’re working on straight backpedals.
 The farther apart they are, the more you’re working on diagonals.
 Moving the lines farther apart works more on fitness and less on consecutive quick directional changes.